Budapest Transfers

 Bus 900 (night bus)

-If you arrive to Budapest and you do not have contracted the transfer to your hotel, there is also a cab rank in the airport (always make sure that the cab in which you ride is official).
-The trip can cost you 18 euros, something that may not seem much, but it is one of the most expensive options compared to the average price of the transfer in this city.
-Cabs are safe and a comfortable option, but at certain times it can be difficult to get one.
+If you arrive in Budapest and haven't booked a transfer to your hotel, there is also a taxi rank at the airport (always make sure the taxi you take is official).
+The journey can cost around $20, which may not seem like much, but it is one of the most expensive options compared to the average price of a transfer in this city.
+Taxis are safe and a convenient option, but at certain times of the day it can be difficult to find one.

 Ana's Traveler Tip

 If you want a transfer to your hotel, book in advance.
-There are minibuses at the airport that will do it, but they don't have a fixed price and you will have to wait for them to fill up.
+There are minibuses at the airport that offer this service, but they do not have a fixed price and you will have to wait until they are full.

-The operation of the Budapest airport is quite good and also has the advantage that, for belonging to a European city, is not a very large airport so it is easy to find your way around.
+Budapest Airport is quite efficient and has the advantage of not being very large for a European city, making it easy to find your way around.
 It has two main terminals: Terminal 1 and Terminal 2.
-Both are connected to each other and, whether you leave from one place or another, you will arrive at a main hall where family, friends or private drivers are waiting for passengers.
+Both are connected to each other, and whichever one you exit, you will arrive at a main lobby where family, friends, or private drivers wait for passengers.

-In addition to stores where you can buy water or something to snack (prices are acceptable), on your way out you will also see ATMs.
-Although Hungary is part of the European Union, its currency is still the Hungarian forint and not the euro, so these ATMs are there for you to change or withdraw money.
-The commissions in these ATMs will be higher than others that you can find in the center.
+In addition to shops where you can buy water or snacks (prices are reasonable), you will also find ATMs on your way out.
+Although Hungary is part of the European Union, its currency is still the Hungarian forint and not the euro, so these ATMs are there for you to exchange or withdraw money.
+The fees at these ATMs will be higher than those at other ATMs you may find in the city center.

 The Hungarian Parliament at dawn| ©Andy Maguire